2dev2fun/SimpleMath/README.md

 # SimpleMath

 This is math library for Simple engine.
+It's header-only library.

 # How to use it